dictybase-docker/developer-docs/src/pages/deployment/kubeless.md

 These four were only used to add data to the Redis cache.
 After installation, they do not need to be actively running for any of our software.

-# Extra sauce(syncing with upstream chart)
+# Extra sauce (syncing with upstream chart)

 The chart in the dictybase `helm repository` is packaged from the upstream [repository](https://github.com/helm/charts).
-To keep it updated do the following steps,
+To keep it updated do the following steps:

 - Clone the dictybase helm chart repository